birkskyum/start-authjs/examples/solidstart-v2-alpha/README.md

-# SolidStart + Auth.js Example
+# SolidStart v2 Alpha + Auth.js Example

-This example demonstrates Auth.js integration with SolidStart using the `start-authjs` package.
+This example demonstrates Auth.js integration with SolidStart 2.0 alpha (using Vite Environment API) with the `start-authjs` package.

+> **Note**: This uses the experimental SolidStart 2.0 alpha.
+For the stable version, see `solidstart-v1`.

 ## Setup